MicrosoftDocs/Viva/WorkplaceAnalytics/azure templates/azuret-deploy-configure.md

 ## Deployment

-1. Get a deployment link for the Workplace Analytics Azure Templates from the Workplace Analytics team.
+1. Get an Azure deployment link for the Workplace Analytics Azure Templates from the Workplace Analytics team.
 2. When prompted, select the Azure subscription and region and select **Next**.
 3. Select **Launch Workspace**.
 4. You automatically get signed in to Azure Databricks.
 If you’re not, you need to manually sign in.